bagustris/speech-recognition-course/M4_Language_Modeling/readme.md

 ## Class-based Language Models

-In this section we give a high-level understanding of a couple of the more advanced techniques in language modeling that are now widely used in practice.
+In this section, we provide a high-level understanding of a couple of the more advanced techniques in language modeling that are now widely used in practice.
 The methods in language modeling are constantly evolving, and research in this area is very active.
 By [some estimates](https://www.isca-archive.org/interspeech_2017/shen17_interspeech.html), the perplexity of state-of-the-art LMs is still two to three times worse than the predictive powers of humans, so we have a long way to go!

 One of the drawbacks of N-gram models is that all words are treated as completely distinct.
 Consequently, the model needs to see a word sufficiently many times in the training data to learn N-grams it typically appears in.
 This is not how humans use language.
 We know that the words 'Tuesday' and 'Wednesday' share many properties, both syntactically and meaning-wise, and seeing N-grams with one word primes us to expect similar ones using the other (seeing 'store open Tuesday' makes us expect 'store open Wednesday' as a likely N-gram).
 Word similarity should be exploited to improve generalization in the LM.